 I want to share a secret with you…I am somewhat royalty.
 You see, I am the Royal Icing Eyes queen.
 No need to bow or anything, it’s really nothing special.
 All it means is that I have a ton of Royal Icing Eyes.
-OK, so maybe not a ton and maybe I am not royalty, but I have A LOT of Royal Icing Eyes!
+OK, so maybe not a ton and maybe I am not royalty, but I have A LOT of them.

 First, let me tell you that I used to buy my Royal Icing Eyes.
 Gasp!
 Never again!
 It is ridiculously easy to make them yourself, it is way more cost effective, and it is a fabulous way to use leftover royal icing.
-You’ll never purchase Royal Icing Eyes again!
+You’ll never purchase them again!

 Royal icing itself has a shelf-life, but royal icing transfers such as Royal Icing Eyes will last indefinitely – to infinity and beyond!
 This is awesome because it gives you something to do with your leftover royal icing, and you’ll have something in your back pocket to decorate your cookies, cupcakes, and cupcakes + cakes with.